 And yet you'll want to play on, especially on PS4, where the superb weather and particle effects, as well as improved draw distance and high-res textures, bolster Ubi Montreal's great environmental design and free-running pathfinding.
 Flawed yet addictive, this Creed needs to change.

-Version tested: PS4.
-Played for 17 hours.
+Version Tested: PS4 and PS3.
+Played PS4 version for 17 hours, PS3 for three.
 VideoGamer.com attended a three-day review event hosted by Ubisoft.
 Accommodation was provided by Ubisoft.